On this page

 Jodie is a psychologist, Director of Intuitive Parenting, parenting speaker and author of four parenting books.
 She helps parents identify what is most important in their parenting and how to support children to be their best.

-The 2016 Parents in Education Week is brought to you by the Department for Education and Child Development, in partnership with Catholic Education South Australia and the South Australian Independent Schools Association.
+The 2016 Parents in Education Week is brought to you by the Department for Education and Child Development, in partnership with Catholic Education South Australia, the South Australian Independent Schools Association, and the Australian Early Development Census team in the South Australian Department of Education and Child Development.

 Thank you to the 2016 Parents in Education Week steering group members for their advice and contribution as part of this cross sector event: